 - Can often include a breakfast bar and some bar stools for casual dining.

-- A wide U-shape can accommodate an island bench for extra workspace and storage.
+- A wide U Shaped Kitchen Design can accommodate an island bench for extra workspace and storage.

 - A good mix of cupboards, drawers (of different shapes and sizes) and shelves can be achieved.